digital-work-lab/open-source-project/docs/week_3_python_teaching_notes.md

 - print the diffs (python-tutorial-notes.odt) for the commits on paper (to facilitate my life-coding) -.
 At the end: run pip install e in your project (otherwise, you will run the tutorial Version.

 # Short group sessions

 - who forked/leads
 - clear announcement for overbooked groups

-ask: who has a working machine? -> form groups around them!

 # Learning objectives: